 Take Zara, whose production cycle is one of the shortest in the industry, with new designs arriving in stores twice a week.
 They produce their clothes in countries such as Bangladesh, India, Turkey, Morocco, and China.
 Zara pays these employees depending on the localised legal amount.
 In Bangladesh, the minimum wage for garment workers is $68 per month, while in India, it is $115 per month.
 The clothing production is extremely cheap - the exact cost of producing a Zara clothing item varies depending on the item, but the average cost is estimated to be between $5 and $7 and is resold from around $20 to $200.
 Thus, Zara demonstrates the classic fast-fashion model.

 Instead of fast fashion, you should buy sustainable, eco-friendly, and/or second-hand clothing.
 Sustainable clothing companies use more environmentally friendly materials, such as organic cotton, recycled materials, and low-impact dyes.
 These companies also work to ensure their production processes are as energy efficient and low-waste as possible.
 By supporting these companies, you can help reduce the environmental damage that is caused by the fashion industry.
+There are so many sustainable brands out there and the industry is only growing!
+Check out Good on You's page to discover some clean clothing brands.

 Buying second-hand clothing is the best way to reduce the impact of fast fashion and the waste that is produced by the fashion industry.
 It helps reduce the number of resources needed to produce new clothing and keeps clothing from going to landfills.
 Additionally, buying second-hand clothing is often more affordable than buying new, meaning it can help reduce consumer spending on clothing.